solid-contrib/solid-client/README.md

 ## Creating a container (folder)
 Creating a container is quite trivial.
 The `solid.js` library offers a function called `Solid.web.post()`, which does most of the work for us.
 The function accepts the following parameters:

-* `parentDir` (string) - the URL of the parent container in which the new resource/container will be created
+* `parentDir` (string) - the URL of the parent container in which the new resource/container will be created.
-* `slug` (string) - the value for the `Slug` header -- i.e. the name of the new resource to be created
+* `data` (string) - RDF data serialized as `text/turtle`; can also be an empty string if no data will be sent.
-* `data` (string) - RDF data serialized as `text/turtle`; can also be an empty string if no data will be sent
+* `slug` (string) (optional) - the value for the `Slug` header -- i.e. the name of the new resource to be created; this value is optional.
-* `isContainer` (boolean) (optional) - whether the new resource should be an LDP container or a regular LDP resource; defaults to LDP resource if the value is not set
+* `isContainer` (boolean) (optional) - whether the new resource should be an LDP container or a regular LDP resource; defaults to LDP resource if the value is not set; this value is optional.

 Picking up from the blog example above, we will now create a container called `blog` under `https://example.org/`.
 In this process we are also sending some meta data (semantics) about the container, setting its type to `sioc:Blog`.